delusioninabox/praise-bot/README.md

 _**---- Do NOT commit this file. ----**_

 ## 5. Making The Bot Live
-Back in the bot's Slack App settings, go to `Interactive Components`.
+1. Back in the bot's Slack App settings, go to `Interactive Components`.
 Turn `interactivity` on and add a request URL with your deployed environment.
 It should look like this: `https://deployed-domain.com/api/praise`

-Next go to `Slash Commands` and add a new slash command.
+2. Next go to `Slash Commands` and add a new slash command.
 Make the command `/praise` (or `/kudos` if you'd rather). *The request URL will be same as the URL you used above.*

-Make sure it's installed in the team's workspace, update bot's display, and you're good to go!
+Make sure it's installed in the team's workspace, you update bot's display name/image, and you're good to go!

 ## How It Works
 1. A user, in any channel, can type `/praise` as a command.